IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 What are the BinPkgs?
 ======================

-The BinPkgs (binary packages) contain all the extern libraries needed by fw4spl.
-For each BinPkg, a CMakeLists provides the OS specific instructions to build it .
-They can be downloaded on https://github.com/fw4spl-org/fw4spl-deps.
+The BinPkgs (binary packages) contain all the extern libraries needed by sight.
+For each BinPkg, a CMakeLists provides the OS specific instructions to build it.
+They can be downloaded on https://git.ircad.fr/sight/sight-deps.

-Is it difficult to compile an application with fw4spl?
+Is it difficult to compile an application with sight?
 ======================================================

 No, it isn't.
 You just have to compile all the bundles and libraries used by the application.
 Please follow the :ref:`installation instructions<Installation>` for your platform.

-Why does fw4spl provide a launcher?
+Why does sight provide a launcher?
 ===================================

 The launcher is used to create the entry point of the application.
 It parses the profile and configuration xml file to build it.